nipy/nibabel/doc/source/devel/roadmap.rst

-The scope of these improvements means that these changes may be controversial, are likely to involve significant discussion among the core development team, and may require the creation of one or more NIAPs (Nibabel Increased Awesomeness Proposals).
+The scope of these improvements means that these changes may be controversial, are likely to involve significant discussion among the core development team, and may require the creation of one or more BIAPs (niBabel Increased Awesomeness Proposals).

 ==========